The Cuff Links: History

 For the second Cuff Links album, Vance and Pockriss remained as producers, and vocals were split between Joey Cord and Rupert Holmes.
 "Run Sally Run," the album's first single, was the third and last Cuff Links single to reach the Billboard Hot 100, peaking at No. 76 in April 1970 and number 40 in Canada.
 Follow-up single "Robin's World" appeared on the Billboard Easy Listening Top 40 the following June.
 Cord's vocals appeared on only a few tracks on the second Cuff Links album, The Cuff Links, with most songs featuring Holmes.
-Meanwhile, the album's liner notes once again talked about the Cuff Links as a nine-member group, though only seven people were pictured on the album cover, and none of the group members were identified by name.
+Meanwhile, the album's liner notes once again talked about the Cuff Links as a nine-member group, though only seven people were pictured on the album cover, and none of the supposed group members were identified by name anywhere on the album.

 The Cuff Links issued a final non-LP (and non-charting) single for Decca in 1971, titled "All Because Of You."
 The Cuff Links name was later revived for unsuccessful singles on the Atco and Roulette labels in 1972 and 1975.
 Both sides of every Cuff Links single were written and produced by Vance and Pockriss.

 In 1999, singer-songwriter Michael "Valentine" Ubriaco obtained the touring rights to the Cuff Links name, and revived the group for live performances.
-That band included original guitarist Dave Lavender and still went on tours as of late July 2016.
+That band included original guitarist Dave Lavender and still went on tours as of July 2016.
+Other groups have used the same name going back to the late 1950s.